Prepare the upstream for the future.

 A solution to amplify the CPE

-Technetix has overcome this challenge by introducing its EZ-Amp series of amplifiers featuring automatically switchable diplex filters that enable a ‘no touch’ upstream upgrade in the home.
-When upgrading legacy 862 MHz or 1 GHz networks to 1.2 GHz today, Technetix enables users to prepare the upstream for the future.
+Technetix has overcome this challenge by introducing the EZ-Amp series of amplifiers, featuring automatically switchable diplex filters that enable a ‘no touch’ upstream upgrade in the home.
+When upgrading legacy 862 MHz or 1 GHz networks to 1.2 GHz today, Technetix prepares the upstream for the future.

-The EZ-Amp basic series includes Technetix patented technology containing automatically switchable diplex filters.
-When the remote upgrade to a new split is activated, the modems at home will start to transmit RF signals above 65 MHz.
+The EZ-Amp basic series incorporates Technetix patented technology containing automatically switchable diplex filters.
+When the remote upgrade to a new split is activated, home modems will start to transmit RF signals above 65 MHz.
 The EZ-Amp will detect these signals and switch the diplex filters automatically to pass these new DOCSIS 3.1 upstream RF signals.